 SUNSET CEMETERY ‘Extérieur crépuscule’ (Director: Roman Kané)

 We all have different reactions to grief and loss; for some of us, it may make us question our place in the world.
-While for others, the pain and sadness are tied to a deep feeling of emptiness as the departed leaves a void in our life.
+For others, the pain and sadness are tied to a deep feeling of emptiness as the departed leaves a void in our lives.